VishnuVardhanCodes/GenAI-workshop/README.md

 - Conditional branching workflows with Runnable Branch
 - Integration with Ollama and usage of TinyLlama models
 - Best practices for orchestrating large language models in production environments
+- RAG
+- AGENTS
+- PINECODE
+- HOW TO CREATE THE AGENT MODELS
+-
 ## How to Use
 - Review individual Python scripts in the `Day3` folder for detailed examples
 - Ensure necessary dependencies are installed via `requirements.txt`